drhsqlite/fossil-mirror/www/whyallinone.md

       you can disable the ticket-tracking and wiki features with a quick configuration change to its [role-based access control system](./caps/), allowing you to treat Fossil as a more direct drop-in for Git.
-When you’re ready to turn these features on, you can do so with a few mouse clicks.
+When you’re ready to turn these additional features on, you can do so with a few mouse clicks.

       Because Fossil is web-native out of the box, if you’ve delegated